netdata/netdata/docs/quickstart/single-node.md

 dashboard](https://user-images.githubusercontent.com/1153921/80825153-abaec600-8b94-11ea-8b17-1b770a2abaa9.gif)

 To see a node's dashboard in Netdata Cloud, [sign in](https://app.netdata.cloud).
-From the **Nodes** view in your **General** War Room, click on the hostname of your node to access its dashboard.
+From the **Nodes** view in your **General** War Room, click on the hostname of your node to access its dashboard through Netdata Cloud.

 ![Screenshot of an embedded node dashboard](https://user-images.githubusercontent.com/1153921/87457036-9b678e00-c5bc-11ea-977d-ad561a73beef.png)

-Once you've decided which dashboard you prefer, learn about [interacting with dashboards and charts](/docs/visualize/interact-dashboards-charts.md) to get the most from all of Netdata's real-time metrics.
+Once you've decided which dashboard you prefer, learn about [interacting with dashboards and charts](/docs/visualize/interact-dashboards-charts.md) to get the most from Netdata's real-time metrics.

 ## Configure your node

 The Netdata Agent is highly configurable so that you can match its behavior to your node.
 You will find most configuration options in the `netdata.conf` file, which is typically at `/etc/netdata/netdata.conf`.
-The best way to edit this file is using the `edit-config` script, which ensures the configuration changes you make are not overwritten by updates to the Netdata Agent yourself.
+The best way to edit this file is using the `edit-config` script, which ensures updates to the Netdata Agent do not overwrite your changes.
 For example:

 ```bash
 cd /etc/netdata